tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 The Tahoe-LAFS SFTP server requires the Twisted "Conch" component (a "conch" is a twisted shell, get it?).
 Many Linux distributions package the Conch code
 separately: debian puts it in the "python-twisted-conch" package.
-Conch requires the "pycrypto" package, which is a Python+C implementation of many cryptographic functions (the debian package is named "python-crypto").

 Immutable and Mutable Files
 ===========================